anubhav811/Babble/README.md

 # Babble

-Babble is chatting and calling application that allows you to talk to anyone with an Anroid phone and an Internet connection.
+Babble is a chatting and calling application for anyone with an Anroid phone and an Internet connection.
 Just sign up using your phone number and talk to anyone who uses Babble.